 Garth Brooks shocked fans in October 2000 when he announced his plan to retire to Oklahoma until the youngest of his three daughters graduated from high school, reported Billboard.
 The country music superstar was 42 years old when he began his early retirement.

 During his semi-retirement, he did a few sold-out stints at arenas and a 186-show Las Vegas residency with wife Trisha Yearwood, according to Billboard, but he largely stayed out of the spotlight.
 Brooks returned to touring in September 2014 and continued until December 2017, performing a total of 390 shows, reported Billboard.
-Forbes cited his 2017 earnings as $60 million.
+Celebrity Net Worth sites his net worth at $330 million.
 Together, Brooks and Yearwood are one of the richest celebrity couples.

 10. Floyd Mayweather Jr.